bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### ZonedDateTime Timezone Conversions

-A ZonedDateTime with a specific timezone (e.g. UTC-07:00) can be converted to another ZonedDateTime with a different timezone (e.g. UTC+13:00) using the the `CVTZ` menu function.
-For convenience, It also overloads the multiplication button `*` to perform the same operation to avoid needing to dig into the menu hierarchy.
+A ZonedDateTime with a specific timezone (e.g. UTC-07:00) can be converted to another ZonedDateTime with a different timezone (e.g. UTC+13:00) using the `CVTZ` menu function.
+For convenience, the multiplication button `*` is overloaded to perform the same operation, to avoid digging into the menu hierarchy.

 | **Operation**                               | **Result**        |